sinataamoli/sinataamoli.github.io/_pages/about.md

 Beyond research, I have developed a strong foundation in teaching and mentoring.
 I have been a teaching assistant for multiple courses, including Data Science, Machine Learning, and Data Visualization and Computer Graphics.
 I have also mentored undergraduate and graduate students through research projects, guiding them in data analysis techniques and machine learning applications in astronomy.

-Before my Ph.D., I earned a BSc in Mechanical Engineering and Physics in 2017, followed by an MSc in Physics in 2019, both from Sharif University of Technology.
+Before my Ph.D., I earned a BSc in Mechanical Engineering and Physics in 2017, followed by an MSc in Physics in 2019, both from Sharif University of Technology, Tehran, Iran.

 For code-related materials, visit my [github](https://github.com/sinataamoli).